 When we’re out, I’m often looked at by the older people and later on asked if I am the mother of the kids I’m with…or if I take care of them. 😀 I don’t take offense because I admit that my kids resemble their Dad a lot.
 They took on more of his Singaporean look.
-Thus, people get confused why they have chinky eyes but I don’t.
+Thus, people get confused why they have almond eyes but I don’t.

-While the reason why we go home was not a pleasant one, we tried to stay positive.
+While the reason why we went home was not a pleasant one, we tried to stay positive.
 We took a side trip to Singapore to let the kids get acquainted with their Dad’s second home.
 Also, to meet his older sisters and get the kids introduced, too.
 We were only able to meet one of their aunts.
 It was a sweet reunion although we forgot to take photos with her.

 I actually forgot to bring our dslr for this trip. lol.
 I was only able to bring the chunky SonyCybershot F717…which I also enjoy using.
 It has a wider format than the Canon ones but the colors are crisp and I do get sharp images, so no complaints.